CLEANINGS AND PREVENTION

-A comprehensive dental exam will be performed by the dentist at your dental visits.
+A comprehensive dental exam will be performed by the dentist during your dental visits.
 The dentist and hygienist will include the following:

 - Examination of diagnostic x-rays (radiographs): This is essential for detection of decay, tumors, cysts, or bone loss.
 X-rays also help determine tooth and root positions, which are need to diagnose the needed for a tooth extraction procedure.

 - Examination for tooth decay: All tooth surfaces will be checked for decay with special dental instruments.

 - Removal of plaque: Plaque is sticky and almost invisible.
-It is a type of film that forms on the teeth.
-It is a growing colony of living bacteria.
+It is a type of film that forms on the teeth and allows bacteria to grow with no restrictions.
 The bacteria produce toxins (poisons) that inflame the gums.
 This inflammation is the start of periodontal disease which can cause multiple dental problems.